oci-landing-zones/terraform-oci-open-lz/workload-extensions/oke/2_oke/readme.md

 We recommend automating the OKE Cluster deployment using Terraform.

-To deploy a new OKE Cluster ( VCN-native pod networking for OKE CNI ) as a new Platform (on top of ONE-OE LZ), follow next steps.

 For this Demo we are going to use Cloud Shell.
 See the full module documentation [here](https://github.com/oracle-terraform-modules/terraform-oci-oke/tree/main/examples) if required.

 1. Click the 'Next' button, cloud shell will be open